Return to the BUILD

 Engine Catwalk and Base

-Retrieve your Engine assembly from the previous stage and fit the four pins on the bottom of the center Columns down into the matching holes of the Catwalk, as shown.
+Retrieve your Engine assembly from the previous issue and fit the four pins on the bottom of the center Columns down into the matching holes of the Catwalk, as shown.
 The ladders of the Catwalk should be on either side of the Crankshaft Cog, as shown.

 Be careful not to damage the two small ladders attached to this Catwalk: